Import Terraform Configuration

 documentation.

-Now verify that the errors have been resolved by re-running terraform plan
+Now verify that you resolved the errors by re-running terraform plan

 .